danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

            bytestring (Data.ByteString as Bytes, Data.ByteString.Lazy as Bytes.Lazy)
 ```

-As we see, we can rename *different* modules of the same package by separating
-them with commas.

-One important detail: when a module is renamed in a `mixins:` clause, all the
-other modules from the original library that haven't been explicitly renamed become
-hidden.
-The original form of the dependency is supersede by the altered copies.
-For example, given the `mixins:` above, we wouldn't be able to import
-`Data.ByteString.Builder` in our code!
+We wouldn't be able to import `Data.ByteString.Builder` in our code however,
+because it's not mentioned int the `mixins:` entry!

 ## See also